Kalnix/fists-of-the-ruby-phoenix-map-remake-by-kalnix/README.md

 My FOTRP map remakes for Pathfinder 2nd Edition

 THIS IS A WORK IN PROGRESS.
 I am a player in FOTRP so I can only make maps at the rate we play on them or what my GM is comfortable with sharing ahead of time.
-As of 2023-10-23 I am done with all the maps up through book 2.
+As of 2023-11-11 I am done with all the maps up through book 2 and some maps in book 3.

 This is a map remake of the adventures from the Fists of the Ruby Phoenix souce book created by Paizo.
 You can buy the book here https://paizo.com/products/btq02eca?Pathfinder-Adventure-Path-Fists-of-the-Ruby-Phoenix It does not have any of the content besides remade maps, you will need to own the book to be able to run the adventure path.